wppbav/developer.wppbav.com/docs/core-resources/categories.md

 you might be interested to know how respondents see and use Google as both a search engine and advertiser, which would be two distinct categories, yet does not attempt to classify what Google objectively is.

+This also means that the amount of brands in a category may change slightly across years and greatly across markets.
+Not all categories are available in all years and markets.

 ## List Categories

 To list all of the categories, use the list endpoint: